sporksmith/walking-onions-wip/specs/06-clients-behavior.md

 > FUTURE WORK: It might be a good idea, if these restrictions truly are
 > 'universal', for relays to have a way to say "You wouldn't want that
-> index; I am giving you the next one in sequence" and send back both
+> SNIP; I am giving you the next one in sequence" and send back both
 > SNIPs.
 This would need some signaling in the EXTEND/EXTENDED cells.

 ## Client-configured path restrictions